swift-on-server/site/Sources/site/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 ## Conclusion

 This article demonstrated how to use WebSockets with the Hummingbird framework to build a real-time chat application in Swift.
 For a similar guide on the Vapor web framework, check out [this article](https://theswiftdev.com/websockets-for-beginners-using-vapor-4-and-vanilla-javascript/).
 Hummingbird 2 leverages modern Swift concurrency features for handling WebSocket connections, offering a significant advantage over other frameworks.
-For more information on Swift concurrency, feel free to explore our additional articles about [structured concurrency](https://swiftonserver.com/getting-started-with-structured-concurrency-in-swift/).
+For more information on Swift concurrency, dive into our additional articles about [structured concurrency](https://swiftonserver.com/getting-started-with-structured-concurrency-in-swift/).